PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models

 This paper introduces PolyDiffuse, a system designed to reconstruct high-quality polygonal shapes from sensor data via a conditional generation procedure.
 At the heart of PolyDiffuse is a novel Guided Set Diffusion Model, that controls the noise injection in the diffusion process to avoid permutation ambiguity for denoising.
 PolyDiffuse achieves state-of-the-art performance on two challenging tasks: floorplan reconstruction from a point density image and HD map construction from onboard RGB images.
 To our knowledge, this paper is the first to demonstrate that Diffusion Models, generally regarded as a generation technique, are also powerful for reconstruction, potentially encouraging the community to further investigate the effectiveness of Diffusion Models in broader domains.

 \mypara{Limitations}: PolyDiffuse suffers from two major limitations.
 First, it does not recover geometry instances (e.g., rooms for floorplan) missing in the initial reconstruction, while the likelihood-based refinement provides a possible solution by incorporating search or external inputs.
-Second, as shown in the HD mapping results with rough annotations, when the style of initial reconstructions (\eg, fixed radius small circles) is different from ground truth, the guidance networks could produce bad initial Gaussians, leading to inaccurate locations of the results.
+Second, as shown in the HD mapping results with rough annotations, when the style of initial reconstructions (\eg, fixed radius small circles) is different from the curve style of ground truth, the guidance networks could produce bad initial Gaussians and guidance, leading to inaccurate locations of the final results.
 Training specific guidance and denoising networks for each type of initial reconstruction is a solution but induces more computation.

 \mypara{Broader impact}: The paper benefits applications in architecture, construction, autonomous driving, and potentially human-in-the-loop annotations systems to reduce human workload.
 However, potential malicious or unintended applications might include military scenarios, for example, reconstructing digital models of important buildings or structures for targeted military operations.